Keşkek: History

 The first known written reference to the dish is found in a copy of Danishmendname dating back to 1360.
-Keşkek is documented in Iran and the region of Syria as early as the 15th century; it is still consumed by many today, traditionally during religious festivals, weddings and funerals.
+Keşkek is documented in Iran and the region of Syria by Turkish tribes as early as the 15th century; it is still consumed by many today, traditionally during religious festivals, weddings and funerals.

 The dish's name alludes to kashk, which in 16th- to 18th-century Iran had sheep's milk added to wheat or barley flour and meat, mixed in equal parts.

 Under the name of κεσκέκ, κεσκέκι and κισκέκ (keskék, keskéki, and kiskék), it is a festival dish in Lesbos and among Pontian Greeks.
 In Lesbos, keşkek is prepared on summer nights when a ceremonial bull is being slaughtered, which is then cooked overnight and eaten next day with wheat.

 Keşkek is called haşıl in Northeast and Middle Anatolia regions in Turkey.

 The Slavic word kasha may have been borrowed from the Persian کَشک : kishk.

 Keşkek is known as harissa in Armenia.
 Harissa bears strong similarities to keşkek in terms of its preparation and cooking process; however, harissa is associated with different symbolic meanings.

-Turkey-UNESCO-Armenia controversy
+UNESCO controversy

 In 2008, after requests by various local intangible heritage boards across Turkey, the Turkish Ministry of Culture began preparing for the registration of keşkek on the Representative List of UNESCO.
 The sociologist Bahar Aykan explains in International Journal of Heritage Studies that at the local level, the Turkish government prepared the nomination in dialogue with Turkish heritage experts, culture-bearers, and representatives of relevant voluntary associations and public institutions across the country.
 However, at the international level, the Turkish government decided to submit the registration by itself, and did not contact the authorities in Armenia for a joint file.
 The Turkish nomination of keşkek meant to present it as an exclusively "Turkish" heritage, deliberately giving the impression that it is exclusively found within the borders of the Republic of Turkey.
 In terms of geographic spread, the Turkish keşkek registration at UNESCO states that the keşkek tradition is widely practiced across Turkey in its rural parts, and cites 43 out of 81 provinces.
 While the registration mentions, in detail, keşkek being part of Turkey's national heritage and outlines its significance for constructing a shared identity across the country, it both omits mentioning keşkek's transnational character as well as the customs and practices associated with it outside of Turkey's (immediate) borders.
 In addition, while the nomination does mention the various alternate names attributed to keşkek, such as kişkah and keşkef, it omits the name herisa, despite the dish being commonly known as such in Turkey's east as well as amongst Armenians in Turkey.
 The UNESCO website's link on keşkek also refers to it as a "traditional Turkish ceremonial dish".